In This Post

 - Balsa Wood vs. Basswood

-As I continue working on the wood floors for the Keeper’s House, I am beginning to understand why people use wood floor sheets in their dollhouse.
+As I continue working on the wood floors for the Keeper’s House, I am beginning to understand why people use hardwood floor sheets in their dollhouse.
 Sheesh!
 Cutting all of these balsa wood strips is hard.
 Not hard is in “hardwood” but hard as in “I regret my decision.”

 The basswood, well, it was going to take some work with a bunch of tools and set-ups that I don’t have.
 I did end up buying a miter box in the end to cut the balsa wood strips.
-Of course, once I got said miter box, I realized I could use it on the larger basswood.
+And, once I got said miter box, I realized I could use it on the larger basswood.

 But, after all of the splintering and cracking, I’m wondering if basswood is a better choice than balsa wood.

 Balsa is a type of tree.
 I honestly didn’t realize that until I started researching this.
-Don’t ask me what I thought it was though.
+Don’t ask me what I thought it was, though!
 The balsa tree is a fast grower and ready for harvest in about five to six years.
 It’s also the lightest weight wood at six to nine pounds per cubic foot — whatever that means.

 In case you’re wondering, the reason balsa wood is so light is because of its cell structure.
 They are big but have thin walls.
 This means that, compared to other trees, balsa has a small solid matter to open space ratio.
 It also has a relatively small amount of lignin.
 Lignin is the stuff that holds the cells together.

 The wood is light in color and has open pores.
 Interestingly, the open pores mean that balsa wood sucks up whatever dye or stain is applied and, therefore, most people don’t dye it.
 I am not one of those people.